fawiyogo001/Data-Science-Portfolio-Python/README.md

   <div style="text-align: justify">Biologically classifying a flower with Genus name <i>Iris</i> into three different species: <i>Iris Setosa</i>, <i>Iris Versicolor</i>, and <i>Iris Virginica</i> using a dataset of observations performed by Sir Ronald Fisher in 1936.
 The classification utilizes four properties: sepal length, sepal width, petal length, and petal width.
   </div>

-- <a href = "https://github.com/fawiyogo001/Data-Science-Portfolio-Python/tree/master/Titanic%20Survivability%20Analysis">Titanic Survivability Analysis</a>
+- <a href = "https://github.com/fawiyogo001/Data-Science-Portfolio-Python/tree/master/Titanic%20Survival%20Analysis">Titanic Survival Analysis</a>

   <div style="text-align: justify">
       An analysis about the Titanic Tragedy in 1912, explores the general idea of what the dataset is about.
-While unraveling the causes of passengers' survivability, this analysis will also show insights of how each variable such as sex, age and socio-economic status determine the passengers' survivability.
+While unraveling the causes of passengers' survival, this analysis will also show insights of how each variable such as sex, age and socio-economic status determine the passengers' survival.
   </div>

 <br>